vonlandsbergjohn/ALTONA_VILLAGE_CMS/user_manual.md

 **Q: Why am I not receiving email notifications?**
 A: Check your spam folder first, as some email systems may filter automated messages.
 If emails are going to spam, add the system's email address to your contacts.
 If you're still not receiving emails, verify that your email address is correct in your profile.

+**Q: Does the email system work with all email providers?**
+A: Yes!
+The Altona Village CMS email system works with ALL email providers worldwide, including:
+- Gmail (gmail.com) - Usually delivered to inbox
+- Yahoo Mail (yahoo.com) - May go to spam folder initially
+- Outlook/Hotmail (outlook.com, hotmail.com) - Usually delivered
+- Company email addresses (yourcompany.co.za) - Depends on company policies
+- Private domains (yourname.org) - Generally works well
+- International providers (any country) - Universal compatibility

+The system uses Gmail SMTP servers to send emails, but recipients can have ANY email address.
+If you don't receive emails, always check your spam/junk folder first.

+**Q: What should I do if emails go to my spam folder?**
+A: This is common, especially for Yahoo Mail users.
+To fix this:
+1. Check your spam/junk/bulk folders regularly
+2. Mark estate emails as "Not Spam" when you find them
+3. Add vonlandsbergjohn@gmail.com to your contacts or safe senders list
+4. For company emails, ask your IT department to whitelist our sending address

+**Q: Why don't the email links work on my mobile phone?**
+A: If email links work on your laptop but not on your mobile phone, this usually means the email contains a "localhost" URL that only works on the device running the server.
+The system should be configured with your network IP address (like http://192.168.0.23:5174) so that links work on all devices including mobile phones.
+Contact estate management to update the server configuration for mobile compatibility.

+**Q: Is the system mobile-friendly?**
+A: Yes!
+The Altona Village CMS is fully responsive and works perfectly on mobile phones, tablets, and laptops.
+You can access all features from any device with a web browser.
+If you're having trouble accessing the system from your phone, ensure you're using the correct URL and that both devices are on the same WiFi network.

 **Q: Can I opt out of community announcements?**
 A: You can opt out of non-essential communications, but you'll continue to receive critical safety, security, and emergency notifications.
 These cannot be disabled for your safety and security.